narharikale/FamilymanQuiz-mark2/README.md

   * javascript.

 # How it works
    first it takes your name as input.
-Then it shows asks you question one by one and finally shows your score
+Then it asks you question one by one and finally shows your score